resetes12/HNS_modern/README.md

 The Modern feature list is:
 - Difficulty options (Easy, Normal, Hard).
 Same as Modern Emerald, it is NOT a difficulty hack-rom, it only adjusts levels, catch rates, badge boosts, and some other small stuff.
 - Removed GameFreak intro
 - Restored trading: Only in Ecruteak City Pokémon Center.
+Can trade with: Modern Emerald 3.3+, or original games.
+    - Pokémon that have been put in new Pokéballs (Loveball, Lureball, Friendball, Heavyball, Moonball, Levelball or GSball) can't be traded initially, and will show up as BAD EGGs.
+        - In order to fix that, there's an NPC in the Ecruteak Trade Center which will fix (aka, remove from the special Pokéballs) your Pokémon data.
 - Restored missing options in the Options Menu, from Modern Emerald
     - Difficulty option
     - Bike Music option